jmarcgit/Windows-10-Docker/README.md

 	- Run : Remove-Item -Force docker-19.03.5.zip

 5. Add the docker install directory ($env:ProgramFiles\docker) to your PATH environment variable
+	- Close the PowerShell window and start a PowerShell as Administrator
+	- Check if the docker command is working (should return an error at this stage).
+If not check you environment variable and try to fix that.

 6. Register the Docker service
 	- Run : dockerd --exec-opt isolation=process --register-service